-Before you consider that you need mediation, you should first try to raise your concerns directly with the other party.
+Before applying for mediation, you should first try to raise your concerns directly with the other party.

-If you want to go to mediation to try to solve the problem but you're not comfortable talking to your employer first (or anyone else in your organisation) because of the type of behaviour (bullying, discrimination or harassment) or person you are complaining about, you will be able to go directly to mediation.
+If you want to go to mediation but you're not comfortable talking to your employer first (or anyone else in your organisation) because of the type of behaviour (bullying, discrimination or harassment) or person you're complaining about, you'll be able to apply directly for mediation.

-If you decide that you need mediation, you can use the free Employment Mediation Services.
+If you decide you need mediation, you can use the free Employment Mediation Services.

 Request for mediation through Employment Mediation Services

 Requesting mediation online aims to capture as much information as possible about your situation to help us work out the best course of action and next steps.

 To make a request for mediation online, you’ll need:

 - a RealMe® login.
 If you don’t already have a login, it takes just a few minutes to create one

 - name and contact details of the other party

 - any supporting information as scanned attachments (eg employment agreements, wage and time records, letters, emails or text messages).